WBAV-FM: History

 In 1976, WGNC-FM broke off from its AM sister station's programming and began airing a soft adult contemporary format.
 The call letters were changed to WZXI in 1978.
 The station was one of three soft AC stations in the Charlotte radio market.
 Protests over the programming change were launched by WEZC in December 1982.
 That led WZXI to change to beautiful music.

-In 1987, WZXI became WLIT and later switched to a satellite-delivered Middle of the Road (MOR) format.
+In 1987, WZXI became WLIT and later switched to a satellite-delivered middle of the road (MOR) format.

-WCKZ

 On January 22, 1988, shortly after Beasley Broadcasting bought the station, WLIT became WCKZ, better known as "Kiss 102".
-"Kiss" aired a "Rhythmic Contemporary Hit Radio" format (commonly known as "CHURban," a precursor to what is today Rhythmic Contemporary).
+"Kiss" aired a "rhythmic contemporary hit radio" format (commonly known as "CHURban", a precursor to what is today rhythmic contemporary).
 Artists included Lionel Richie, Shalamar, Whitney Houston, Lisa Lisa, Phil Collins and Jody Watley.
 The station also increased its transmitter's power on Crowder's Mountain and moved its studio from Gastonia to Charlotte.

 However, due to rival WPEG's increase in power, as well as increased competition from WAQQ, the station began falling in the ratings.
 That, along with financial troubles, resulted in the station filing for bankruptcy in 1992.
 In late 1993, Beasley announced it would sell WCKZ to Broadcasting Partners Inc. (BPI), which recently purchased WPEG.
 A local group, Citizens for Broadcasting in the Public Interest, started a petition to stop the sale, but the sale was approved in mid-January 1994.
 BPI decided to merge WCKZ's rhythmic format with WPEG in order to eliminate the competition between the two stations.
 (The "Kiss-FM" moniker, with a more Mainstream Top 40 format, was relaunched on 95.1 FM in May 1996.)